icwu307/icwu307.github.io/research.md

   - **Honor:** Another developed program, named PohsuanNoGo, won the silver medal in the same NoGo tournament of Computer Olympiad in 2013.
 Also see [honors].
   - **_More information about our NoGo program can be found in [here](aigames/NoGo.html)._**

-### Game-playing programs for imperfect information games
+### Game-playing programs for imperfect information and stochastic games

 - Develop game-playing programs for Mahjong.
   - Some new techniques were developed, including PO-MDP (partially observable Markov decision process), etc.